Performant Tridiagonal Factorization of Skew-Symmetric Matrices: Preliminaries

 Here, the submatrices with a $+$ superscript equal the contents of the indicated parts of the matrix after the update (application of Gauss transforms from left and right).
 Equation~(\ref{eqn:1}) suggests updating \begin{itemize} \item $ l_{32} := x_{31} / \chi_{21} $. \item $ x_{31}:= 0 $. \item $ \right) &:=& \left( \right) \left( \right) \left( \right) \\ & =& \left( \right). \end{array} $ \item Continue the factorization with the updated $ \left( \right)$.

 \end{itemize}

-Note that the skew-symmetric structure of $X$ is \emph{implicit}, that is, upper triangular portions of skew-symmetric matrices or sub-matrices are never stored nor referenced, such as $x_{32}^T$ or the upper triangle of $X_{33}$.
+Note that the skew-symmetric structure of $X$ is \emph{implicit}, that is, upper triangular portions of skew-symmetric matrices or sub-matrices are neither stored nor referenced, such as $x_{32}^T$ or the upper triangle of $X_{33}$.
 In practice, $ X_{33} $ is updated by a skew-symmetric rank-2 update which respects this implicit structure.
-Importantly, this also means that the diagonal elements of $X$, such as $\chi_{22}$, are \emph{assumed} to be zero and not actually computed, similar to how the diagonal elements of $L$ are assumed to be one and are not actually stored (except as noted later for computational reasons).
-To illustrate this implicit structure, we do not reference any unstored elements in the presented algorithms.
+Importantly, this also means that the diagonal elements of $X$, such as $\chi_{22}$, are \emph{assumed} to be zero and not actually computed, like the diagonal elements of $L$ are ones but not stored (except as noted later for implementation reasons).
+Due to this implicit structure, we do not reference any unstored elements in the presented algorithms.